- Conrad MacKerron, Senior Vice President

 Austin Wilson is the Environmental Health Program Manager at As You Sow, where promotes sustainable food systems through shareholder advocacy and coalition building.
 Austin draws on his diverse experience in policy, journalism, and communications to conduct research, mobilize stakeholders, and achieve meaningful market change.
 He graduated magna cum laude from U.C.
 Santa Cruz with undergraduate degrees in Combined Mathematics/Economics and Politics and a minor in Statistics.

-Sarah comes to us from Chabot Space & Science Center, where as head of Development she was responsible for raising this science museum’s budget through grants, gifts, and galas.
+Sarah is responsible for attracting the funds that allow As You Sow to deliver on its mission and create change.
+She came to us from Chabot Space & Science Center, where as head of Development she was responsible for raising this science museum’s budget through grants, gifts, and galas.
 Between Chabot and As You Sow, Sarah served as a Senior Consultant to the Sierra Club’s Beyond Oil Campaign, writing reports on tar sands-derived fuels in corporate fleets and on Enbridge’s Alberta Clipper tar sands pipeline.
 She has also written on carbon financing for the Big Sur Land Trust, and on REDD+ carbon offset baseline issues.
 Before pivoting to the environment and climate change, she was Director of Marketing at a venture-funded tech start-up, and worked in financial analysis, marketing and product management at Chevron and Ampex.
 She holds a B.A. from U.C.
-Berkeley with Highest Honors in Rhetoric and Distinction in General Scholarship; an M.B.A from Cornell; and a graduate certificate in Environmental Policy from the Monterey Institute of International Studies.
+Berkeley with Highest Honors in Rhetoric and Distinction in General Scholarship; an M.B.A from Cornell; and a graduate certificate in Environmental Policy from the Middlebury Institute of International Studies at Monterey.

 Betsy brings her prior experience in the operations and management areas of financial and arts entities to As You Sow, where she oversees the day-to-day workings.
 She also provides data management and grant support to the organization, working closely with the Development and Communications teams.
 She earned her BBA from Southern Methodist University with an emphasis in human resources management.
 She studied for her Master’s in Music Education at Teacher’s College Columbia and was active in the music education field for many years prior to her re-entry into the operations area of the work place.